Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Abstract

 \section{Abstract}

-We prove that the (orbifold) motives of the moduli spaces of twisted $\SL_n$ and $\PGL_n$-Higgs bundles of coprime rank and degree on a smooth projective curve over an algebraically closed field of characteristic zero are isomorphic in Voevodsky's triangulated category of motives.
-The equality of (orbifold) Hodge numbers of these moduli spaces was conjectured by Hausel and Thaddeus and recently proven by Groechenig, Ziegler and Wyss via $p$-adic integration and then by Maulik and Shen using the decomposition theorem, an analysis of the supports of twisted Hitchin fibrations and vanishing cycles.
-Our proof combines the geometric ideas of Maulik and Shen with the conservativity of the Betti realisation on abelian motives; to apply the latter, we prove that the relevant motives are abelian.
-In particular, we prove that the motive of the twisted $\SL_n$-Higgs moduli space is abelian, building on our previous work in the $\GL_{n}$-case.
+We prove that the (twisted orbifold) motives of the moduli spaces of $\SL_n$ and $\PGL_n$-Higgs bundles of coprime rank and degree on a smooth projective curve over an algebraically closed field in which the rank is invertible are isomorphic in Voevodsky's triangulated category of motives.
+The equality of twisted orbifold Hodge numbers of these moduli spaces was conjectured by Hausel and Thaddeus and recently proven by Groechenig, Ziegler and Wyss via $p$-adic integration and then by Maulik and Shen using the decomposition theorem, an analysis of the supports of $D$-twisted Hitchin fibrations and vanishing cycles.
+Our proof in characteristic zero combines the geometric ideas of Maulik and Shen with the conservativity of the Betti realisation on abelian motives; to apply the latter, we prove that the relevant motives are abelian.
+In particular, we prove that the motive of the $\SL_n$-Higgs moduli space is abelian, building on our previous work in the $\GL_{n}$-case.
+We then use motivic nearby cycles to deduce the result in positive characteristic from that in characteristic zero.
+Using the same ideas, we prove motivic $\chi$-independence for $\GL_n$-Higgs bundles.